Athletic Training Program

 What this means for you is that you can earn 2 degrees from 2 schools in 4 years.
 More importantly, you will only need to study at the West Chester campus the summer of your sophomore year.

 The program is called the Dual Degree Program, and you will receive a bachelor’s degree from Millersville and another bachelor’s degree in Athletic Training from West Chester, both at the same time.
 Millersville offers two choices in your course of study.
 A degree in Biology or a new option in Allied Health Technologies.
-You will learn all your hands-on skills under the guidance of our excellent MU Certified Athletic Trainers and get to work directly with the Marauder athletic teams, both men and women.
+You will learn all your hands-on skills under the guidance of our MU Certified Athletic Trainers working directly with the men and women's Marauder athletic teams, or a local high school or college.